git-pull/tao-of-tmux/manuscript/00-foreword.md

 3 of us would take a seat at a round table and take out our smart phones.
 This was back when phones still had physical "QWERTY" keyboards.

 Despite our home computers being asleep or turned off, our usernames in the IRC channel we frequently visited persisted in the chatroom list.
 Our screens were lit by a kaleidoscope of colors on a black background.
 We ssh'd with ConnectBot into our cloud servers and reattached by running [`screen(1)`](https://en.wikipedia.org/wiki/GNU_Screen).
-Just as it hit 2AM, our Turkish coffee arrived, the `|away` status indicator trailing our online nicknames disappeared.
+As it hit 2AM, our Turkish coffee arrived, the `|away` status indicator trailing our online nicknames disappeared.

 It was funny noticing, even though we knew each other by our real names, we sometimes opted to call each other by our nicks.
 It's something about how